 - Summer Whitford, DC Event Junkie

-October 24th: Mex-Americana: The Evolution of Mexican Food in the US
+October 24th: Mex-Americana: The Evolution of Mexican Food in the US - SOLD OUT!

 While much has been made of Mexico's influence on American cuisine, this session aims to take a creative look at its converse.
 Sampling iconic dishes that represent the evolution and diversity of Mexican cooking in the US (Tex-Mex combo platter, anyone?), Pati crosses the country for the best in Mex-American cuisine, from Los Angeles Taco Truck Style Tacos Acorazados to Modern Mexican dishes a la New York.

-December 5th: Popular Mexican Holiday Dishes
+December 5th: Popular Mexican Holiday Dishes -- SOLD OUT!

 Mexico's holiday tradition is much more than a piñata and poinsettias—join Pati as she shows us some of Mexico's most classic holiday offerings.
 Bacalao a la Vizcaina, Mexican Style Fruit Punch, Tamales and Festive Sweets take center stage for a delicious and wide-ranging exploration of Mexican holiday culture.